justinmk/notes/delicious.md

 20240125
 "Programming as Theory Building", Peter Naur https://pages.cs.wisc.edu/~remzi/Naur.pdf
-tags: softwareengineering mental-model concepts mental-map knowledge-transfer documentation
+tags: softwareengineering mental-model concepts theory theory-building mental-map knowledge-transfer documentation
 - “Theory Building View” ("derived meaning", "ineffable"):
   > […] programming properly should be regarded as an activity by which the
   > programmers form or achieve a certain kind of insight, a theory, of the